theroggy/cropclassification/README.md

       ```
       conda activate cropclassification
       ```
-1. Update the configuration to your situation
+3. Update the configuration to your situation

 You can now open the scripts in eg. visual studio code, and check out especially the .ini files in the config dir.
 You need to update those to match your environment, eg. set the paths as you want them,...

+4. Calculate the time series

-1. Run `calc_dias.py` to calculate the time series on a server that has access to the sentinel images
+To calculate time series, you need to run the `calc_dias.py` script on a server that has access to the sentinel CARD images.

-1. Run `run_job.py` to start a crop classification...
+5. Start a crop classification

+Run `run_job.py`.

 ## Sample data